ustc-hlli/RPPformer-Flow/README.md

 Our code is based on [PointPWC-Net](https://github.com/DylanWusee/PointPWC) and [HPLFlowNet](https://github.com/laoreja/HPLFlowNet).
 The PointNet2 cpp lib is from the [repo](https://github.com/sshaoshuai/Pointnet2.PyTorch) and the KNN implementation is from the [repo](https://github.com/hyangwinter/flownet3d_pytorch).

-Sincere thanks for their excellent works!
+Sincere thanks for their excellent work!